 "The whole thing is stupid.
 You cannot pretend to let the drivers start as if they were robots".

-At Maranello, the Monday after the race, Luca di Montezemolo has the usual schedule: he did the regular briefing with the technicians and then lunch with Jean Todt.
-In the afternoon, he did meetings and phone calls, on his office, to praise Schumacher and Todt, reject McLaren’s accusations della and call Barrichello to order, who is still close to renew the contract:
+On Monday morning, Luca di Montezemolo has the usual schedule.
+The president does the regular briefing with the technicians before having lunch with Jean Todt.
+In the afternoon, he makes phone calls from his office.
+He praises Schumacher and Todt, rejects McLaren’s accusations and talks about Barrichello, who is set to have a new contract:

 "I am at all satisfied with the race, which I followed on television with trepidation because the fastest car on track was the Ferrari, but given the way things had turned out, it could have also gone worse.
 However, we had a problem at the start and then there was the Schumacher overtake on Montoya which compromised the chances for our driver to win.
 We were doing the race in the lead but has technical issues in the laps before the stop.
 Tire degradations and other things are issues that will be discussed together with the technicians".

-Montezemolo absolves Schumacher who, with more patience, could perhaps have avoided that excursion on the gravel with Montoya:
+Montezemolo absolves Schumacher, who should have perhaps avoided that gravel excursion with Montoya:

-"With hindsight you can say lots of thing.
-Had he not tried the overtake, you would have talked of a timid Schumacher, someone would have surely said that Schumacher is not him anymore and so on.
+"In hindsight you can say lots of things.
+Had he not tried the overtake, you would have talked of a timid Schumacher, someone would have surely said that Schumi is not him anymore and so on.
 The reality is that, behind Michael, there was a group of cars who were pushing him from behind and there was no another solution".

-The president then talks about the topic of the day: the team order, to let Michael by for 2nd place.
-Barrichello did not like that at all and McLaren defined it as unfair and against sporting ethics:
+The president talks about the topic of the day: Barrichello’s team order to let Michael by for 2nd place.
+Barrichello did not like that at all.
+McLaren defined it as unfair and against sporting ethics:

-Something might have changed for Barrichello.
-Judging from the reluctance to pull over despite the pressuring requests via radio and the reaction after the race ending, when he abruptly dodged Todt before expressing his disappointing in the press.
-Montezemolo concludes by saying:
+Something will probably change for Barrichello after this race.
+The Brazilian was in fact reluctant to pull over, despite the pressuring requests via radio and the post-race reaction.
+He abruptly dodged Todt before expressing his disappointment in the press.
+Montezemolo ends the interview with a remainder:

 "I would like to remind everyone that the last four championships went down the wire in the last races, on the edge of points and cents.
 Irvine lost it by one point.
 It should be clear to everyone that Ferrari’s interest comes first and foremost.
 Nothing changes in our relationship with Barrichello.
 I hope that the night brings him advice.
 If Rubens is disappointed for not winning the race, despite doing really well, we are as much as he is.
 If he is disappointed of having played the team game then, as we say in Rome, he will need to get angry and then to calm himself down".

-Beyond the reference to the discipline, the Zeltweg episode could be worth a renewal for Barrichello, which seemed to be under discussion until Saturday.
-Todt’s words are eloquent:
+Beyond the reference to the discipline, Barrichello’s loyalty at Zeltweg episode might be awarded with a new Ferrari contract.
+Barrichello’s renewal seemed under discussion up until Saturday.
+Todt remarks:

-At this point Barrichello’ obedience, despite the Raikkonen rumors, should be awarded with the contract renewal (the option needs to be exercised by Agosto 2001), unless the Brazilian wants to go somewhere else.
-As Lauda says, who goes to Ferrari with Schumacher knows what awaits him.
-However, returning to Austria, Paul Morgan, co-founder and owner of Ilmor Engineering, passed away following a bad landing with the vintage airplane Sea Fury, not far away from home.
-This will have a chain effect on the future of Ilmor Engineering.
+The renewal option needs to be exercised by August 2001, unless the Brazilian wants to go somewhere else.
+Lauda says that whoever goes to Ferrari will play second fiddle to Schumacher.
+To wrap things up, let’s talk about Ilmor Engineering.
+The co-founder and owner of the English company, Paul Morgan, passes away after a bad landing with the vintage airplane Sea Fury.
+He was not far away from home.
+This news will probably have a chain effect on the future of Ilmor Engineering.